 Towards the end of your studies, we will pass your contact details to the organisation that has been contracted to carry out the National Student Survey.
 That organisation will use your details only for that purpose, and will then delete them.

-About six months after you graduate, we will contact you to ask you to fill in the HESA ‘Destination of Leavers from HE’ survey.
+15 months after you graduate, we will contact you to ask you to fill in the HESA ‘Graduate Outcomes’ survey.
 We will not give your contact details to HESA.
 You might be included in a sample of leavers who are surveyed again a few years after they graduate.
 If so, we will pass your contact details to the organisation that has been contracted to carry out that survey.
 That organisation will use your details only for that purpose, and will then delete them.
 (If you do not want to take part in this second survey, please let us know).

 Under the Data Protection Act 1998, you have the right to a copy of the information HESA holds about you.
 If you have any concerns about your information being used for these purposes, please contact HESA.

 8. The University assumes that a student enrolling for a programme of study is aware of the published scale of fees and charges relating to that programme including any tuition fees payable by the student, and that the student understands that, should any sponsor fail to pay due fees and charges, then the student will be personally liable to pay them to the University.